davetron5000/daves-resume/README.markdown

 + Consolidated and completed analysis of MARAD's enterprise systems, databases and technology; provided the CIO a clear and usable overview of all technical assets and deployments
 + Performed analysis of existing legacy databases, looking for common elements and usage patterns; supported providing a unified data architecture to reduce maintenance costs and ensure consistent data analysis
-+ Took ownership of system development process and delivered working process and document templates within a month of starting
 + Developed system development guide for CIO; ensures consistent deployments and maintainable solutions, regardless of service-provider
 + Mentored developers in J2EE best-practices
-+ Performed technical evaluation of issue-tracking tools; recommended a low-cost, high-utility solution for the project team

 #### Technical Lead/Architect
 _9/2005 - 10/2006_